telerik/xaml-docs/controls/radchartview/features/behaviors/trackball.md

 #### __VB.NET__
 	trackballBehavior.Position = New Point(250, 150)

 This behavior also provides __PositionChanging__ event which is called on each change of the Position property.
-The event arguments expose couple helpful properties:
+The event arguments expose the following properties:
 * __PreviousPosition__: Gets the previous position of the trackball.
 * __NewPosition__: Gets or sets the new position of the trackball.

->The PositionChanging event will be called only if the old and the new positions are different.
+>The __PositionChanging__ event will be called only if the old and the new positions are different.

 <!-- -->